-This way, we get:
+Thus we can write:

 which is the type of the reverse\footnote{ There is also a corresponding formulation of forward AD which would have type:

 However, in the case of forward AD, there is no added value in using this more precise type, compared to our previous formulation $\mathcal F$.
 In fact, there are downsides: as we are forced to consume tangents only after the primal computation has finished, we can no longer interleave the primal and tangent computations, leading to larger memory use.
 Moreover, the resulting code transformation is more complex than $\mathcal F$. } AD code transformation derived by \cite{adfp-2018-categories-ad} and in CHAD (e.g.\ \citep{vakar-2022-chad}; see also \cref{sec:related-work:pl}).\footnote{Actually, CHAD has non-identity type mappings for the primal types $x : \sigma$ and $y : \tau$ as well in order to compositionally support function values in a way that fits the type of $\mathcal R_2$.
 We consider only the top-level type in this discussion, and for first-order in- and output types, the two coincide.}